AnykeyNL/uArmProPython/README.md

 # uArmProPython
 uArm Swift Pro robot arm Python library and example code snippets.
-Based on a fork from Richar Gasthaagen's repository
+Based on a fork from Richar Gasthaagen's repository.

 Note 1: The svgo and convert binaries are external to Python.
 Meaning, you need to install imagemagick and node.js on your system (e.g., sudo apt-get install imagemagick npm) and the svgo command for node.js (npg install -g svgo).
 These functionalities were tested on Kubuntu Linux 16.04.
 Installation instructions for Windows can be found in the file uArmLaser_windows_guide.txt.